 Often the answer to our feelings of loneliness is simply getting out of our heads and reaching out to connect.
 The next time you’re feeling bummed out and alone, reach out to three people.
 If you don’t feel better, do it again the next day.
 Eventually, the conversations will start flowing and you’ll feel more connected and less alone.

-BE A BOTHER
+FRIENDS AREN’T A BOTHER

 It’s not uncommon for me to think about reaching out to friends but ultimately decided against it because I don’t want to bother them.
 Can you imagine if we all did this?
 Thank God for the generous and outgoing people who aren’t afraid to reach out.
 Otherwise, we’d all be sad and lonely forever.